hyunnaye/IsoformVisRNA/README.md

 ## Contributions

 The author of the package is Nayeon Hyun.
+The *combineCM* function uses the tools package to remove extensions from filenames to generate the column names.
 The *calculateRatios* function makes use of the `dplyr` R package to filter and retrieve the counts for the desired transcript ids.
 The *generateBarPlot* function makes use of the `ggplot2` R package to generate its bar plot.
 The *generateBarPlot* function makes use of the `ggboxplot` function in the `ggpubr` R package to generate its box plot.
 This function also uses the `stringr` package to wrap the labels to multiple lines in order to avoid overflowing labels.

 ## References